-19. analysis tools & advertising
+19. Analysis tools & advertising

 a) Google Analytics

 We have activated the IP anonymization function on this website.
 This means that your IP address is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area before being transmitted to the USA.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
 On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
-The IP address transmitted by your browser as part of Google Analytics will not be merged with any other data held by Google.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.